 - Click Menu, followed by Send Message to Individual.

-- On the resulting page, look for recipients via the Find Recipients link or manually enter one or more addresses in the Send To: field (separate multiple addresses with commas).
+- On the resulting page, look for Contacts via the Find Recipients link or manually enter one or more addresses in the Send To: field (separate multiple addresses with commas).

 - Fill out any remaining fields as desired, and then click Send to generate the test emails.